fm-mf/iscweb/README.md

 		4. Left-click on the WAMP icon in the system tray
 		5. MySQL -> Service administration 'wampmysqld64' -> Restart service

-9. To populate the ISC database, open Git Bash in the project directory and run the following command
+9. To populate the ESN database, open Git Bash in the project directory and run the following command

 		php artisan migrate --seed